helenzhou6/FAC-Notes/weekEight.md

 #### Model-View-Controller (MVC) model

 > This is a common architectural design pattern to separate the data, their representation in the browser and the logic of your application.
+> More generally, MVC logic can be used to describe almost any web development process that uses a language like PHP, Ruby, Python or JavaScript.
-Think of your application as three separate parts talking to each other:
+> Think of your application as three separate parts talking to each other:
-1. **Model**: data stored in a database // directory - for data processing, database builds and SQL queries.
+* **Model**: data stored in a database // directory - for data processing, database builds and SQL queries. // Structures your data in a reliable form and prepares it based on controller’s instructions // The model carries out the logic, pulls from a database and sends back a consistent response based on the controller’s instructions.
-1. **View**: the aesthetics/representation of data in your application // directory  holds the `.hbs` (handlebars) files (i.e. the html templates to 'view').
-At the root there is a `.hbs` for each page that the client will view, and there is a folder for helpers, layouts and partials.
+* **View**: the aesthetics/representation of data in your application // directory holds the `.hbs` (handlebars) files (i.e. the html templates to 'view').
+At the root there is a `.hbs` for each page that the client will view, and there is a folder for helpers, layouts and partials. // Displays data to user in easy-to-understand format, based on the user’s actions
-1. **Controller**: the *brain* of your application // directory - for routes, linking
+* **Controller**: the *brain* of your application // directory - for routes, linking // Takes in user commands, sends commands to the model for data updates, sends instructions to view to update interface.
+> You are the user, and the drink order is the **user request**.
+The bartender's brain is the **controller** - they use the limited tool set (the **model**) - e.g. glasses etc. behind the bar.
+The finished drink is the **view** (build out of the limited options from the model, arranged and transmitted via the **controller**)
+* Aim for a **skinny controller** - the controller should contain a minimal amount of logic - delegate it to the model.
+    * The controller should just receive the request, and give a specific set of orders that are related to that route.
+These instructions could either be for the view to update or serve a certain page, or for the model to perform specific logic.
+After processing, it then passes the data to the view to update the user interface.

 ![A diagram of the MVC model](https://cdn-images-1.medium.com/max/1600/1*4SxbmCrI5YVp1Uyj1Jstsg.png)